elben/elben.github.io/site/blog/2018-07-24-change-is-inevitable.markdown

 This was a breakthrough in my thinking.
 Don’t abstract the class.
 Don’t pull out the pattern.
 Don’t code for the worst-case scenario, or for some potential feature a product manager may want six months from now.
 At least not yet.
 Think: what do I gain from doing it, and what do I lose?
 Maybe you’re sacrificing directness, simplicity, debuggability.
 Maybe you’re sacrificing ease of change.
 Those are precious things.
 Is it worth sacrificing for your clever pattern?

-The best thing you can do is to do nothing.
-Wait until you find yourself doing the same thing three times, then take out the scalpel.
+**The best thing you can do is to do nothing.** Wait until you actually need to implement that feature, until you find yourself doing the same thing three times.
+Then take out the scalpel.
 The end result will be simpler and more powerful at the same time.

 > “Two children make a happy home.
 But three make good abstractions.” — Ancient Lithuanians proverb